erwinheitzman/webdriverio-workshop/BASIC_ASSIGNMENTS_EN.md

-# Preperation

-  Start the app

-  Open a terminal window

-  In the root folder run `npm i` to install the required packages

-  Run `npm start` from your terminal

 # Add the latest browser drivers to your WebdriverIO config
   Use the [documentation](http://webdriver.io/guide/services/selenium-standalone.html#seleniumArgs) if needed

   Open another terminal window and change directory to `e2e-wdio-mocha`

-  In the root folder run `npm i` to install the required packages

   Open your `wdio.conf.js` file